SheepTester/longer-tweets/_posts/2026-07-18-ucsd-schedule-of-classes.md

 ---
 layout: post
 # learnings from the hells of ucsd schedule of classes
-title: TODO
-description: ''
+title: horrors from the depths of ucsd schedule of classes
+description: Weird quirks I found in UCSD's course schedule database from 1995.
 date: 2026-07-18T18:00
-tags: []
+tags:
+  - programming
+  - ucsd
+  - school
+  - html5
 # image: auto
 ---